Multiplayer Federated Learning: Reaching Equilibrium with Less Communication: Multiplayer Federated Learning: Definition and Related Work

 \paragraph{MpFL.} As mentioned above, in the setting of interest of this work, we focus on an $n$-player game in which multiple players communicate via a central server to reach an equilibrium.
 In this setting, each player of the $n$-player game represents a client to the system (see Figure~\ref{fig:MpFL_illustration}).
 Mathematically, the problem is formulated as solving \eqref{eqn:equilibrium} with

 Here $\cD_i$ denotes the data distribution of the $i$-th player, $f_{i,\xi^i}$ is the loss of the $i$-th player for a data point $\xi^i$ sampled from $\cD_i$.

 In our proposed FL environment, each client/player uses the strategies of all players to execute local updates.
 In particular, each player keeps the other players' strategies fixed and updates their own value, which is later shared with the master server, which concatenates all new strategies and sends them back to all players.
-Later, in Section~\ref{section:algorithm} we introduce and analyze \Cref{alg:playerwise-local-gradient}, named \emph{\fullname}~(\abbvname), which formalizes the above setting.
+Later, in Section~\ref{section:algorithm} we introduce and analyze \cref{alg:playerwise-local-gradient}, named \emph{\fullname}~(\abbvname), which formalizes the above setting.

-Similarly to the classical FL regime, our setting focuses on \emph{heterogeneous data} (non-i.i.d.) as we do not make any restrictive assumption on the data distribution $\cD_i$ or the similarity between the functions of the players.
+Similarly to classical FL, our setting allows for \emph{heterogeneous (non-iid) data} as we have no restrictive assumption on the data distribution $\cD_i$ or the similarity between the functions of the players.

-\paragraph{Assumptions on multiplayer game.} Let us present the main assumptions on the functions of the multiplayer game, which we later use to provide the convergence analysis for the proposed \emph{\fullname}.
-In our work, we make two main assumptions on the functions $f_i$ of each player $i \in [n]$.
-We assume that the function is convex and smooth.
+\paragraph{Assumptions on multiplayer game.} Let us present the main assumptions on the functions of the multiplayer game, which we later use to provide the convergence analysis for \abbvname---objective function $f_i$ of each player $i \in [n]$ is convex and smooth.